kgordiz/Prob_density_vis_XDATCAR/README.md

 > ```

 ### Usage
-Run the Jupyter Notebook provided in the `example` folder to visualize the probability distribution.
+Run the Jupyter Notebook provided in the example folder to generate the probability distribution in a related CHGCAR file, and then visualize the CHGCAR file in VESTA..